Active Learning of A Crystal Plasticity Flow Rule From Discrete Dislocation Dynamics Simulations: Introduction

 Prior work along these lines used data generated from simulations or experiments whose parameters were chosen heuristically, producing an expert's best guess at an adequate representation of the parameter space of applied mechanical loads and dislocation configurations \cite{AKHONDZADEH2020104152,MA20043603,MA200791,LIM2015100,LEE1999625,BERTIN2023119336}.
 Generating the corresponding data required human expertise and labor.
 To expedite and reduce the cost of generating the data required for fitting a model, it is highly desirable to automate the simulations through methods which optimize the parameter space exploration aided by an uncertainty metric directly embedded in the model.
 In this work, we demonstrate a semi-autonomous computational pipeline which iteratively instantiates a sequence of DDD simulations, efficiently navigating the parameter space of a flow rule to build a data set sufficient to fit a crystal plasticity flow rule.

 The manuscript is organized as follows.
-Section~\ref{sec2} discusses in detail our choices of: mesoscale model to be fitted and parameterization of its domain (\ref{sec2BOM}), the method by which this model is used to identify simulation specifications to be instantiated (\ref{sec2Acqf}), the constraints used to ensure physical and practical plausibility (\ref{sec2Con}), the implementation of DDD used (\ref{sec2DDD}), processing and preparation of the simulation measurements to be presented to the model (\ref{postprocessing}), and the overall workflow and automation methods we implemented (\ref{sec2workflow}).
+Section~\ref{sec2} discusses in detail our choices of: mesoscale model to be fitted (\ref{sec_modelSelection}), the parameterization of the model domain (\ref{sec_modelParameters}), implementation of the chosen model form (\ref{sec_GPdetails}), the method by which this model is used to identify simulation specifications to be instantiated (\ref{sec2Acqf}), the constraints used to ensure physical and practical plausibility (\ref{sec2Con}), the implementation of DDD used (\ref{sec2DDD}), processing and preparation of the simulation measurements to be presented to the model (\ref{postprocessing}), and the overall workflow and automation methods we implemented (\ref{sec2workflow}).
 In Section~\ref{sec3}, we present examples of pertinent measurements from DDD (\ref{sec3DDD}), and an assessment of the quality of the model as it evolved through the sequence of simulations which it guided (\ref{sec3model}).
 Finally, we briefly summarize our achievements and conclude in Section~\ref{sec4}.
 Several appendices are provided as supplementary information.